 As human beings, we tend to consider other people’s opinions when it comes to purchase decisions.
 Marketers understand this, and partner with influencers to promote brands as well as their products and services.

 However, identifying the right social media influencers can be a tough task.
-A study by Linqia shows that 45% of marketers face difficulty choosing the right influencers for their brand.

 An Econsultancy study on the challenges in influencer marketing reinforces this.
 This study found that 73% of marketers find their biggest problem to be identifying the right influencers for their campaigns.